What are Weight Sensors?

 The rotor is installed in the inner frame and rotates steadily around the X axis at an angular velocity ω.
 The inner frame is connected to the outer frame via a bearing and can tilt and rotate about the horizontal axis Y. The outer frame is connected to the machine base via a universal coupling and can rotate around the vertical axis Z.

-The rotor shaft (X axis) remains horizontal when it is not acted by an external force.
+The rotor shaft (X axis) remains horizontal when not acted upon by an external force.
 When an external force (P/2) acts on one end of the rotor shaft, it tilts and rotates about the vertical axis Z. The precession angular velocity ω is proportional to the external force P/2.
-And the value of the external force and the mass of the object can be obtained by detecting the frequency.
+By detecting this frequency, the value of the external force and the mass of the object can be obtained.

-It uses the principle that the resistance of strain gauges changes when the strain gauge is deformed.
-It is mainly composed of 4 parts: elastic element, resistance strain gauge, measuring circuit, and transmission cable.
+This sensor type uses the principle that the resistance of strain gauges changes when deformed.
+It consists of four main components: elastic element, resistance strain gauge, measuring circuit, and transmission cable.
+Resistance strain gauge sensors remain the most widely used type globally due to their excellent balance of accuracy, reliability, cost-effectiveness, and versatility.

 Figure 5.
 Working of Strain Gauges